-- Summary: Garrett, the Master Thief, emerges from the shadows into the City.
-In this brutal place, where the Baron’s Watch spreads a rising tide of fear and oppression, his skills are the only things he can count on.
+- Summary: Garrett, the Master Thief, steps out of the shadows into the City.
+In this treacherous place, where the Baron’s Watch spreads a rising tide of fear and oppression, his skills are the only things he can trust.
 Even the most cautious citizens and their best- guarded possessions are not safe from his reach.
 As an uprising emerges, Garrett finds himself entangled in growing layers of conflict.
-Lead by Orion, the voice of the people, the tyrannized citizens will do everything they can to reclaim the City from the Baron’s grasp.
+Lead by Orion, the voice of the people, the tyrannized citizens will do everything they can to claim back the City from the Baron’s grasp.
 The revolution is inevitable.
-If Garrett doesn’t get involved, the streets will stream red with blood and the City will tear itself apart.… Expand
+If Garrett doesn’t get involved, the streets will run red with blood and the City will tear itself apart.… Expand

 Mar 10, 2014Satisfying gameplay mechanics and excellent environments and sound design meet an unsound technical production, irritating and overly repetitive character dialogues and a lacklustre enemy AI.
 Stealth games lovers will still find good elements in the new Thief, but it isn't the triumphant return we'd hoped it would be.